 Social media dominates so much of our time, from our personal lives to our careers.
 If you were an outside, alien observer, you would think that people were absolutely in love with it.
 Sadly, we’ve all known for years that the majority of people can use social media as a necessity, or even an addictive hobby, without enjoying it.
 This suspicion became a prominent field of research, with many citing stats about depression and anxiety such platforms can cause.
 Now, the American Customer Satisfaction Index has the numbers to show people aren’t particularly happy with many platforms.

 The ACSI’s customer satisfaction report details the myriad reasons people are feeling down on apps like Facebook and Instagram.
 However, the decline in favourability has little to do with the quality of service, which has remained largely stable.
-Rather, consumers are feeling concerns about data privacy (or lack thereof), ad clutter, and freshness of content.
+Rather, consumers are feeling concerns about data privacy (or lack thereof), ad clutter, and the freshness of content.
 This has caused the entire social media industry to receive poor customer satisfaction ratings, rivalling those of TV and Internet service providers.
-Basically, it’s not a good sign when your customer perception is in the same league as AT&T and Time-Warner.
+It’s not a good sign when your customer perception is in the same league as AT&T and Time Warner.

 Let’s take a closer look and examine just how customers view platforms.
 Moreover, we’re not here to kick platforms when they’re down, but rather to see how companies can improve these perceptions.
 Additionally, since social media is so entrenched in the modern marketing ecosystem, it has ripple effects for every other business.
 It’s important to understand how these perception changes might affect your online marketing strategy.